TheOdinProject/theodinproject/README.md

 - `bin/dev` will run all the processes you need (Rails server, JavaScript bundling and background workers) to host the app locally
 - `bin/test` will run all linting checks and test suites.
 Useful for checking your work before making a PR
 - `bin/rails db:seed` will set up courses and lessons in the database, and `bin/rails curriculum:update_content` will import it via API.
 Run automatically during first time setup via `bin/setup`.

+## Infrastruture

+- Hosting: Heroku
+- Error reporting and diagnostics: Sentry
+- CDN: Searching for one

 ## Significant Contributors
 _This should be kept, but should it be directly in the README or linked to from here?_